lurio84/CloudComputingProject/README.md

 The backend code is structured as follows:

-- `configs`: Contains configuration classes, such as WebSocket configuration and DatabaseSeederConfig.
+- `configs`: Contains configuration classes, such as `WebSocketConfig` and `DatabaseSeederConfig`.
-- `controllers`: REST controllers to expose endpoints for interacting with the application.
+- `controllers`: REST controllers that expose endpoints for interacting with the application.
 - `database`:
-    - `entities`: Contains JPA entity classes representing the database structure.
+    - `entities`: JPA entity classes representing the database structure (`Note`, `User`, etc.).
-    - `repositories`: Interfaces extending `JpaRepository` for data access.
+    - `repositories`: Interfaces extending `JpaRepository` for data access operations.
-    - `seeders`: Classes for seeding the database with initial data.
+    - `seeders`: Classes to seed the database with initial data (`NoteSeeder`, `UserSeeder`, etc.).
-- `handlers`: Handles real-time data processing and WebSocket interactions.
+- `handlers`: Handles real-time WebSocket interactions (e.g., `SimpleTextWebSocketHandler`).
+- `models`: Classes representing data models used for WebSocket communication (`NoteEditMessage`).
+- `CollaborativeNotesApplication`: The main entry point of the Spring Boot application.

 ## Setting Up the Project